 A recent study noted a 222% rise in customer acquisition costs (from losing $9 per customer in 2013 to $29 per customer in 2022).
 While the world’s economy works tirelessly to recover from the pandemic, the dominance of major digital platforms like Facebook, Instagram, and Google has led to rising advertising rates and, as a result, higher customer acquisition costs.

 It is important to remember that not every customer you spend on gets converted into a sale.
-Therefore, it is all the more reason for brands to think of more organic and targeted marketing ways like livestream fashion.
+Therefore, it is all the more reason for brands to think of more organic and targeted marketing ways like running a livestream shopping event.

 2. Creating an Attractive Experience & Retaining Customers